deeleman/spaghettify/README.md

 </script>
 ```

-As you can see Spaghettify will expect a configuration object upon instantiation.
-Please note that **all fields are optional**.
+As you can see Spaghettify can take a configuration object upon instantiation.
+Please note that **all fields are optional** and even the whole configuration object itself is also optional.
+If not provided, Spgahettify wil lbe instantiated with the default options as described in the table below.

 ### The Spaghettify settings API